-As part of the twin track approach, members of the RGI team (Team A) were embedded in the Disability Team (Team C) and vice versa - helping to mainstream disability and social inclusion, allowing people with disabilities to participate in the RGI, and also enabling more disability
+The lead enumerator was a female, which helped challenge wider gender social norms in a practical way without having to mention the term 'gender' and be intrusive.
+Members of the RGI team (Team A) were embedded in the Disability Team (Team C) and vice versa as part of the twin track approach to mainstreaming disability and social inclusion, allowing people with disabilities to participate in the RGI, and also enabling more disability assessments to be conducted.